DMU20s/GreyStarfish/README.md

 Note that GreyStarFish is written in python 3.8.5.
 This means that it is not compatible with python 2

 GreyStarfish is compatible with Windows and Linux Ubunto 20.04.
-Tested 10/03/20
+Tested 10/03/20.
+Not Mac

+Run:

 Sources:

 https://stackoverflow.com/questions/3129322/how-do-i-get-monitor-resolution-in-python